rhel-labs/learn-katacoda/helpful-commands/step1.md

 the `>>` operator will append the output to the specified file.
 The input operator (`<`) will redirect data as an input to whatever is called before the operator.
 The pipe operator (`|`) is used to send the output of one command to another command so that you can carry out an operation on the results of the first command.

-//Talk about input and pipe